-Prior to entering private practice, I worked for the Michigan Department of Social Services (now the Department of Human Services), where I helped disabled people qualify for SSI and Social Security Disability.
+Prior to entering private practice, I worked for the Michigan Department of Social Services (now the Department of of Health and Human Services), where I helped disabled people qualify for SSI and Social Security Disability.
 Before that, I worked as a legislative aide in the U.S. Senate in Washington, D.C. helping constituents untangle problems with the Social Security Administration and state government.

 Marsha E. Wood, J.D.

 I was raised in the Lansing area and graduated from Sexton High School more years ago than I want to admit.
 Despite being from Lansing, I attended the University of Michigan and received a bachelor’s degree in Latin.
 After graduation I taught Latin at Marshall High School.
 After teaching for a short period of time, I went to work for the State of Michigan.
 I worked directly with disadvantaged and disabled people for many years before transferring to a job writing policy based on federal and state rules.
 The latter job gave me experience in dealing with governmental rules and regulations.

 I received my law degree from Thomas M. Cooley School of Law where I graduated cum laude in 1987.

 State Government to Private Practice